What taxes does a foreigner pay in France?

 Your tax domicile is in France if you are a manager of a company with headquarters in France and it has more than 250 million euros in turnover there.

-For income tax purposes, France corresponds to the following territories:
+For income tax purposes, France shall mean the following territories:

 The center of your economic interests is in France

-Your tax domicile is considered in France if you have made your main investments there.
+Your tax domicile is considered in France if you've made your major investments there.

 Likewise, if the headquarters of your affairs, from which you administer your property, is in France.

-For income tax purposes, France corresponds to the following territories:
+For income tax purposes, France shall mean the following territories:

 It depends on your situation: